Licence - Exotic, Dangerous or Wild Animals

 • The animal(s) accommodation is such that it can take adequate exercise.

-• Where the Council issues a licence, that licence will be subject to such conditions as the Council sees fit and in each case these conditions will specify that:
+• Where we issue a licence, that licence will be subject to such conditions as we see fit and in each case these conditions will specify that:

 (a) only the person named on the licence shall be entitled to keep the animal.